Factbox: What Biden plans to do next on refugees, separated families and regional migration

 ASYLUM AND REGIONAL MIGRATION

-Biden plans to rescind some Trump policies that made it harder to obtain asylum in the United States, according to the memo.

-The memo did not specify which polices would be reversed, but a person familiar with the plans said Biden would end a controversial Trump program known as the Migrant Protection Protocols.
+Biden plans to undo some of Trump’s asylum restrictions and take actions to address the root causes of migration, a White House official said on Saturday during a United States Conference of Mayors virtual event.

+Biden will unwind a Trump program known as the Migrant Protection Protocols (MPP), the official, Esther Olavarria, deputy director of the Domestic Policy Council, said in a recording reviewed by Reuters.

-The Biden administration announced last Wednesday that it would end all new enrollments in the program, which has forced more than 65,000 asylum seekers back to Mexico to wait for U.S. immigration court hearings.
+The Biden administration said last Wednesday it would end all new enrollments in the MPP program, which has forced more than 65,000 asylum seekers back to Mexico to wait for U.S. immigration court hearings.
+But it did not give more information on what would happen to the thousands of people currently in Mexico.

-The Biden administration has not said what will happen to migrants already enrolled in the program, but DHS stated in its announcement last week they should “remain where they are” and await further U.S. government instruction.
+In the executive orders, Biden will call to end asylum agreements struck by the Trump administration with Guatemala, El Salvador and Honduras, Olavarria said.

+Biden will also restore a program that allows certain children in the three nations to apply for refugee status in the United States from their home countries, according to Olavarria.

+The orders will call for the strengthening of asylum protections in Mexico and other countries so that migrants can seek refuge “closer to home,” she said.

-In addition, Biden plans to roll back a Trump rule that sought to block asylum seekers who pass through another country en route to the United States, the person said.
+Additionally, Biden plans to roll back a Trump rule that sought to block asylum seekers who pass through another country en route to the United States, according to a person briefed on discussions.

-Biden will also direct U.S. agencies to create strategies to address the root causes of migration from Central America and expand opportunities for migrants to come to the United States legally, the memo said.

-Biden is eventually expected to scrap asylum agreements struck by the Trump administration with Guatemala, El Salvador and Honduras, three people close to the Biden transition told Reuters last month.
-Whether he will take that step on Friday remains unclear.

 REUNITING FAMILIES SEPARATED BY TRUMP

-Biden will create a task force to reunite migrant families who were separated at the U.S.-Mexico border by Trump’s immigration policies.
+Biden will create a task force to reunite migrant families who were separated at the U.S.-Mexico border by Trump’s immigration policies, Olavarria said.

 Parties in a lawsuit over the separations have been unable to reach the parents of more than 600 children, according to a court filing this month.

-Biden is expected to issue an executive order that would remove barriers to legal immigration and citizenship.
+Biden will issue an executive order that would remove barriers to legal immigration and promote citizenship, according to Olavarria.

-As part of that effort, the order will begin the process of rescinding Trump’s so-called “public charge” rule, which makes it harder for immigrants who are poor or need certain government benefits to secure residency and stay in the country, according to two people familiar with the plans.
+The Biden administration will begin the process of reversing Trump’s “public charge” rule, which makes it harder for immigrants who are poor or need certain government benefits to secure residency and stay in the country, according to two people familiar with the plans.

+Olavarria said on Saturday that Biden would rescind several Trump proclamations.
+She appeared to reference one that barred certain visa applicants who could not prove they had health coverage and two others that banned the issuance of many work and immigrant visas, which Trump said would protect American jobs during the coronavirus pandemic.

 CHANGES TO THE REFUGEE PROGRAM

-Biden is expected to lay out principles that will guide his administration’s global refugee policy.
+Biden is expected to lay out principles that will guide his administration’s global refugee policy in one of his executive orders.

 He has pledged to raise annual refugee intake levels to 125,000, up from the record-low 15,000-person ceiling set by Trump for fiscal year 2021, which began on Oct.
 1, 2020.